Why should we care about the health of our data?

 Invalid: Account Invalid—This email account simply does not exist in that email domain.
 We would recommend suppressing these email addresses from your database.

 Invalid: Mailbox Full—This email is associated with a full mailbox.
-We would recommend suppressing these email addresses from your database.
+We would recommend temporarily suppressing these email addresses from your database, then checking again at a later time to see if they become mailable at which point you should remove the suppression.

 Risky: Accept All—This is when a server is set to receive all emails at a specific domain.
 This could be common for company emails that accept all emails but may have a firewall or similar spam tool to keep that email from showing up in your customer’s inbox.
 We would recommend keeping this email in your database but proceeding with caution.

 Risky: Role Address—Many role-based addresses are considered valid but they typically do not perform as well as direct customer email addresses.
 This could influence your ROI (return on investment) with your email marketing campaigns.
 An example of a role-based address could be something like firstname.lastname@example.org or email@example.com.
-We would recommend keeping this email in your database but proceeding with caution.
+Our recommendation depends on which email marketing platform you are using.
+Pardot will not send to role-based email addresses, so might as well clear them out by suppressing them.
+If your email marketing platform allows role-based email addresses then we recommend keeping them in your database but proceeding with caution.

 Risky: Disposable—Disposable email addresses are very common for people that need a temporary email.
 This email could be used only to sign up for promotions, services or download your content.
-We would recommend keeping this email in your database but proceeding with caution.
+We would recommend keeping this email in your database but recommend checking periodically to make sure they are opening your emails, otherwise suppress them.

 Risky: Unknown—Lastly, a risky email address is one that looks good to Everest and is associated with a proper domain but is not responding properly.
 This could be temporary.
 We would recommend keeping this email in your database, proceeding with caution, and regularly checking the status of this risky email.
 At any point this email is at risk to be considered ‘risky’ to be removed.